 The Company considers Punitaqui to be its most significant project.
-Punitaqui is a former producing copper mine and ore processing plant that had been idle since April 2020.
-During the three and nine months ended September 30, 2024, the Company continued to advance its flagship mineral asset.
+Punitaqui is a producing copper mine and ore processing plant that had been idle since April 2020.
+During the year ended December 31, 2024, the Company continued to advance its flagship mineral asset.

-Project financing, development, and related activities at Punitaqui during the three and nine months ended September 30, 2024, included the following:
+Material project development and related agreements at Punitaqui during the year ended December 31, 2024, included the following:

-• On February 13, 2024, the Company entered into an Offtake Agreement (or the "Agreement") with Anglo American Sur.
-S.A. ("Anglo" or "Anglo American") a division of AngloAmerican PLC.
-Anglo's Chagres smelter in Catemu, Chile has agreed to sell up to 240,000 Dry Metric Tonnes ("DMT") of copper slags to be processed into copper concentrates at Punitaqui.
-Anglo has agreed to purchase all the copper concentrate to be produced from the supply of copper slags.
+• On February 12, 2024, the Minera entered into the Agreements with Javelin (as described herein); and on February 13, 2024, the Company entered into an Offtake Agreement (or the "Agreement") with Anglo American Sur.
+S.A. ("Anglo" or "Anglo American") a division of Anglo American PLC.
+Anglo's Chagres smelter in Catemu, Chile agreed to sell up to 240,000 DMT of copper slags to be processed into copper concentrates at Punitaqui.
+Anglo agreed to purchase all the copper concentrate to be produced from the supply of copper slags.
 The terms and conditions of the Agreement are benchmark for this type of concentrate.
-The Agreement is in addition to the agreements previously entered into between the Company and Javelin, as such agreements were announced by the Company on February 12, 2024.
+The Agreement is in addition to the Agreements previously entered into between the Company and Javelin.
 Javelin shall not market the copper concentrates processed from copper slags and shall not be paid any commission in respect thereof.

 The Company continued personnel hiring for the resumption of full operations at Punitaqui and started to produce concentrate as announced on May 13, 2024.
-During the three and nine months ended the Company sold 3,180 DMT of copper concentrate at an average copper price of USD\$4.18 a pound.
+During the year ended December 31, 2024, the Company sold 6,869 DMT of copper concentrate at an average copper price of USD\$4.16 per pound.